-Pro posal Board Recommendation See page 1 To elect nine trustees, nominated by the Board, named in the proxy statement FOR EACH TRUSTEE 7 Robert L. Johnson Arthur R. Collins Robert M. La Forgia NOMINEE Leslie D. Hale Nathaniel A. Davis Robert J. McCarthy Evan Bayh Patricia L. Gibson Glenda G. McNeal 2 To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 FOR 32 3 To approve, on a non-binding advisory basis, the compensation of our named executive officers FOR 36 To transact such other business as may properly come before the meeting or any adjournments or postponements of the Annual Meeting
+Pro posal Board Recommendat ion See page 1 To elect nine trustees, statement nominated by the Boar rd, named in the proxy FOR EACH TRUSTEE NOMINEE 7 Robert L. Johnson Arthur R. Collins Robert M. La Forgia Leslie D. Hale Nathaniel A. Davis Robert J. McCarthy Evan Bayh Patricia L. Gibson Glenda G. McNeal 2 To ratify the appointment independent registered December 31, 2020 Coopers LLP as our n for the fiscal year ending FOR 32 3 To approve, on a non-back named executive office the compensation of our FOR 36 To transact such other or any adjournments o business as may prop r postponements of the erly come before the meeting e Annual Meeting business on that date are entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.